FormidableLabs/redux-little-router/README.md

   createStoreWithRouter({
     routes, // required
     basename: '/example', // optional, the basename for all routes
     pathname: '/home', // the beginning URL.
-Required for browser rendering.
+Required for client-only rendering.
     query: { // optional, the initial query string object
       ex: 'ample'
     }